 What is similar or different to the design or implementation described in the study and my teaching method?

 What findings and takeaways can I generalize, adjust, and apply to my teaching context?

 How might my teaching method build on the author’s findings?

 New to education research?
 Consider starting with CBE-Life Sciences Education’s repository(link is external) of annotated peer-reviewed articles to unpack various aspects of an education study.

 Bailey, K. M., Curtis, A., and Nunan, D. (2001).
 Pursuing Professional Development: The Self as Source.
 Boston: Heinle, Cengage Learning.

 Brookfield, Stephen.
 (1995).
 Becoming a Critically Reflective Teacher.
 San-Francisco: Jossey-Bass.

-“End-of-the-Semester Reflection from the Teachers Point of View”.
+“End-of-the-Semester Reflection from the Teachers Point of View(link is external)”.
 Faculty Evaluation and Coaching Department, Academy of Art University.

 Fink, L. D. (2003).
 Creating Significant Learning Experiences: An Integrated Approach to Designing College Courses.
 San-Francisco: Jossey-Bass.

 “Reflective Teaching(link is external)”.
 Poorvu Center for Teaching and Learning, Yale.